LRG-Champions/SurgeTestLogger/README.md

-# SurgeTestLogger
 Prerequisites:
 - Microsoft 365 subscription including PowerApps e.g. E3 Licence.
 - Access to a SharePoint Online site where you can create a new List
 - Access to your LLPG to export properties to be targeted for Surge Testing

+Please note there are now 2 versions of the PowerApp, as below, so you now have an option of recording each test given to a property enabling a fully reconciliation (SurgeTestLogger_BarcodeScannerVersion.zip) and an alternate version which allows the user to issue N number of tests to a property without capturing each test barcode (SurgeTestLogger_WithoutBarcodeScanning.zip), this method means you will be able to log each test received but not which property it came from.
+Some of the reporting notes and SharePoint details are only relevant to the Barcode Scanner Version.

 Implementation:
 	1. Create a SharePoint Online List called “Surge Testing”
 	2. The list should have the below columns:

 		COLUMN				DATA TYPE
 		UPRN*				Single line of text